-Mark Gottlieb has ranked #1 among Literary Agents on Publishers Marketplace in Overall Deals and other individual categories.
-Using that same initiative and insight for identifying talented writers, he is actively building his own client list of authors.
+Mark Gottlieb has ranked highly among literary agents across publishing in overall volume of deals and other individual categories.
+Using that same initiative and insight for identifying talented writers, he is actively building his own client list of authors of fiction and nonfiction.
 Mark is excited to work directly with authors, helping to manage and grow their careers with all of the unique resources that are available at book publishing’s leading literary agency, Trident Media Group.
-Since his time at Trident, he has represented numerous New York Times bestselling, as well as award-winning authors, and has optioned and sold numerous books to film and TV production companies.
-Mark is actively seeking submissions in all categories and genres.
+During his time at Trident Media Group, he has represented numerous New York Times bestselling authors, as well as award-winning authors, and has optioned and sold numerous books to film and TV production companies.
+Mark Gottlieb is actively seeking submissions in all categories and genres.

 “I was greatly aided in writing this book by the critical insights of friends and colleagues who read early drafts and excerpts… Thanks to my agent, Mark Gottlieb of Trident Media Group, whose energy and enthusiasm made it happen…” —Christopher Brown, World Fantasy Award & John W. Campbell Award-nominated author of Tropic of Kansas, HarperCollins